palindrome11/mlb/README.md

         %(player_name)s, %(position)s, %(status)s)
     ON CONFLICT (snapshot_date, team_id, player_id) DO NOTHING;
     """

 As can be seen there is a daily grain here that is defaulting to the earliest databse update.
-I will be vhanging this behavior in a subsequent update to use the latest revision in a day and versionize mutliple updates if they occur in the same day.
+I will be changing this behavior in a subsequent update to use the latest revision in a day and versionize mutliple updates if they occur in the same day.
 For now, we will keep the current setup as the Daily Grain is important to maintain for later operational use in analysis.